 1) Although we don’t have a time restraint on films submitted, please note that submitting a longer film may decreases the probability that it will be screened since one of the main purposes of the festival is to showcase as many student films as possible.
 Films 15 minutes or longer are subject to being screened at a time and a place other than Final Cut.
 No film is guaranteed a Final Cut screening regardless of length or personal funding sources.

-2) As a student film festival, every film must be submitted by a current BYU student and feature a primarily student crew.
+2) As a student film festival, every film must be submitted by someone who was a BYU student during the 2014-15 school year and feature a primarily student crew.

 3) All film content will be evaluated in accordance to the BYU Department of Theatre and Media Arts Selection, Viewing, and Creating policy.
 You can access the TMA Viewing and Creation policy here.